k-antoniou/FelineWatchdog/README.md

   ## To Do

   - [x] Implement notification functionality using ntfy for sending alerts to iOS or Android devices.
+  - [x] Implementation without a middle point such as Raspberry Pi, but directly with a router and ESP32.
+  - [ ] Lower power consumption.
   - [ ] Implement HTTP communication method for sending alerts to a designated endpoint.
   - [ ] Implement MQTT communication method for publishing messages to a specific topic on an MQTT broker.
   - [ ] Ensure seamless integration of these functionalities within a Docker container on the Raspberry Pi.